 For more information on super-linear staking and the other forms of cryptoeconomic security being developed, refer to Section 9 of the whitepaper.

 The partnerships that ChainLink has forged are a part of its strength as well.
 The SWIFT partnership is the largest, but it isn’t the only solid partnership already formed by ChainLink.

-It’s interesting, because it seems the team behind ChainLink has focused on building partnerships rather than on marketing, and that’s a large part of the reason the coin goes unnoticed by most cryptocurrency enthusiasts.
-The following are the largest ChainLink partnerships to date:
+It’s interesting because it seems the team behind Chainlink has focused on building partnerships rather than on marketing, and that’s a large part of the reason the coin goes unnoticed by many cryptocurrency enthusiasts.
+The following are the largest Chainlink partnerships to date:

 - Zeppelin OS: An operating system that was developed specifically for creating smart contracts;